PH-Tools/honeybee_grasshopper_ph/workflow/README.md

 ## | The Facade Approach:
 Why?
 1. Allows us to work in our preferred IDE instead of in the component editor
-1. Allows us to swap out and update the libraries without changing the components in our older Grasshopper definitions.
+1. Allows us to easily update the meaningful libraries without having to go through and change the actual component objects in older Grasshopper files.

 All Honeybee-PH components follow a 'facade' pattern.
 In order to improve overall maintainability and ease updates, all Grasshopper components are **only** responsible for the collection and organization of inputs and outputs.
-All actual work is done behind the facade by an associated class.
-This approach means that the meaningful code in the honeybee-ph or honeybee-ph-grasshopper libraries can be updated without requiring users to swap out or update any components within their specific Grasshopper definitions.
+In this approach, all the actual work is done behind scenes by an associated class.
+This approach means that the meaningful code in the [`honeybee-ph`](https://github.com/PH-Tools/honeybee_ph) or [`honeybee-ph-rhino`](https://github.com/PH-Tools/honeybee_grasshopper_ph/tree/main/honeybee_ph_rhino) libraries can be updated without requiring users to swap out or update any components within their specific Grasshopper definitions.

 To take an example case, consider a simple component such as the [`HBPH-Ventilator`](https://github.com/PH-Tools/honeybee_grasshopper_ph/blob/main/honeybee_grasshopper_ph/src/HBPH%20-%20Ventilator.py) component which is used to create HRV/ERV equipment.

 - - -
-First, since keep all of the 'worker' classes within the [`gh_comp_io`](https://github.com/PH-Tools/honeybee_grasshopper_ph/tree/main/honeybee_ph_rhino/gh_compo_io) package these classes get imported by the Grasshopper component, along with some utility classes:
+First, since we keep all of the 'worker' classes within the [`gh_comp_io`](https://github.com/PH-Tools/honeybee_grasshopper_ph/tree/main/honeybee_ph_rhino/gh_compo_io) package these classes get imported by the Grasshopper component, along with some utility classes:
 ```python
 from honeybee_ph_rhino import gh_compo_io, gh_io
 from honeybee_ph_utils import preview